harisqazi1/Cybersecurity/README.md

 # Cybersecurity Document
 Meant to be a Swiss Army Knife for for entry level Cybersecurity jobs and learn hacking skills.
-Meant to be a Swiss Army Knife for looking for Entry-level jobs.
 A work in progress, so if you see mistakes, please mention it in the "Issues" section.

 NOTE: I DO NOT OWN ANY OF THIS INFORMATION.
 THIS IS JUST MEANT TO BE A COMPILATION OF VARIOUS RESOURCES.
 SOURCES ON THE BOTTOM.